JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 # Initialization
 Initialization of the system describes the process of finding valid initial conditions, mostly a fixpoint of the system.
-We distinguish between two types of initialization: full system initialziation and component initialization.
+We distinguish between two types of initialization: full system initialization and component initialization.

 ## Full-System Initialization
-Full system initialization describs the process of finding a fixpoint/steady state of th entire system.
+Full system initialization describes the process of finding a fixpoint/steady state of the entire system.

-To do so, you can use [`find_fixpoint`](@ref), which creates a `SteadyStateProblem` of the whole network and tries do solve it.
+To do so, you can use [`find_fixpoint`](@ref), which creates a `SteadyStateProblem` of the whole network and tries to solve it.

 ## Component-wise Initialization
 In contrast to full-system initialization the goal of component-wise initialization is to find a valid initial condition for a single component first, given a network coupling.

-This can be usefull in cases, where there are nontrivial internal dynamics and states within a single vertex or edge.
+This can be useful in cases, where there are nontrivial internal dynamics and states within a single vertex or edge.
-The idea of component-wise initialisation is to find internal states which match a given "network coupling" (fixed inputs and outputs).
+The idea of component-wise initialization is to find internal states which match a given "network coupling" (fixed inputs and outputs).

+The following initialization workflow (as used in the [Tutorial on Initialization](@ref init-tutorial)) is quite common for complex dynamics:

+  1. Define simple, quasistatic models with the same input-output structure as the dynamic models.
+  2. Find a solution of the static model using [`find_fixpoint`](@ref).
+  3. Define elaborate, dynamical models.
+Define dynamical network on same graph topology.
+  4. Use [`set_interface_defaults!`](@ref) to "copy" the inputs and outputs of all components from the static solution to the dynamical network.
+  5. Use [`initialize_component!`](@ref) to fix "free" states and parameters within the dynamical models to find a steady state while satisfying the constraints on inputs/output.

-Lets consider the following example of a Swing-equation generator model.
+Let's consider the following example of a Swing-equation generator model.
 ```@example compinit
 using NetworkDynamics, ModelingToolkit
 using ModelingToolkit: t_nounits as t, D_nounits as Dt